JohnKeysCloud/odin-computer-science/misc-notes/complexity/time-complexity.md

 It's the average time complexity for algorithms that divide the problem into smaller problems and then combine the results.

 One such algorithm is the Merge Sort algorithm.
-Another, is constructing a Cartesian Tree… where (for a sequence of distinct numbers) is a binary tree with the following properties:
+Another, is constructing a Cartesian Tree, where (for a sequence of distinct numbers) is a binary tree with the following properties:

 - It is heap-ordered, so that each parent is less than its children.
-- It is a binary search tree, so that the inorder traversal of the tree produces the original sequence.
+- It is a binary search tree, so that the `inorder` traversal of the tree produces the original sequence.
   The algorithm naturally behaves like 0(N log N) without using smaller parts with O(N) or O(log N) time complexities inside.
   This shows that while nested complexities can be common, they're not the only way an algorithm can achieve a particular time complexity.